charliegerard/freedrum.js/README.md

 ![demo](demo.gif)

-Watch actual demo video [here](https://youtu.be/UrG_mlfvDjE).
+Watch an actual demo video [here](https://youtu.be/UrG_mlfvDjE).

-## Current status:
+## Current status

 Working but could be improved.
-More services could be added such as the one to get motion data but I don't have the time right now.
+More services could be added such as the one to get motion data but I don't have the time right now.😞

 *The Web Bluetooth version will only work with browsers that support the [Web Bluetooth API](https://caniuse.com/#feat=web-bluetooth).*

+## Features

+Currently, I've only had the time to work on **reading the BLE MIDI data** coming from the sensors.

+It should be possible to also write to the sensors if you want to reposition the space each drum pad takes for example... but I will try to look into that later.

 ## Installation